menu

 Demographics

-The education level of Laurys Station citizens is very high relative to the national average among all cities (21.84%): 38.87% of adults in Laurys Station have a bachelor's degree or even advanced degree.
+The population of Laurys Station is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.87% of adults in Laurys Station have a bachelor's degree or even advanced degree.

 The per capita income in Laurys Station in 2022 was $64,811, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $259,244 for a family of four.